 The longer an interview goes on, the higher the risk of people getting bored, off track or antagonistic.
 If the employee asks for more time, that’s fine, but if not keep the interview to 30-60 minutes.

+Once you are conducting exit interviews, doing something meaningful with the results is essential.
 We recommend aggregating the results in reports, rather than using specific comments or insights from an identifiable person.

 For smaller organisations, it can be hard to keep results anonymous but they should be viewed that way.
-One of the main reasons to conduct exit interviews is to gain an understanding of common themes and trends, e.g. people are leaving because of pay or leadership.
+One of the main reasons to conduct exit interviews is to gain an understanding of common themes and trends, e.g. employees are leaving because of pay or leadership.
 Share the results with the senior team and discuss any changes you may need to make.

 When are exit interviews not appropriate?